 A short flight will then take us to Gran Canaria where we will go in search of the recently split Gran Canaria Blue Chaffinch, a species we expect to see very well.
 Our base here will be an all-inclusive resort, situated in a quiet corner of the island and perfect for our requirements.
 Another short flight to the more arid island of Fuerteventura, and we'll stay in another private villa for 3 nights, gives us ample time to explore the arid landscape for species such as the endemic Furteventura Stonechat.
 In the desert-type habitat there's also Houbara Bustard, Black-bellied Sandgrouse, Cream-coloured Courser, Barbary Partridge, Egyptian Vulture, Eurasian Stone-Curlew, Lesser Short-toed Lark, Spectacled Warbler and Trumpeter Finch to find as well.

-And just to reiterate the lengths we have gone to, to provide this rather last-minute birding trip following the awful events of the previous months.
+And just to reiterate the lengths we have gone to, to provide this birding trip following the awful events of the pandemic.
 We are utilising private villas apart from the 2 nights in Gran Canaria.
 We have our own cook to prepare a delicious range of meals every day and most drinks are included throughout the tour.
 There's no length we won't go to, to ensure your safety.
 We believe this tour, considering the circumstances, gives us the ultimate in freedom with minimum restrictions!
 If you have any concerns or questions, please let us know - but we've got this!
 After months and months of not travelling, we believe this tour provides a much needed boost we all need following a trying year!
 So let's go birding!